tympanicblock61/idleon-hack-client/README.md

 # idleon-hack-client
-idleon hack client made with help of people on fearless revolution
+idleon hack client made with help of people on fearless revolution__ test